How to Prepare for EOFY Payroll

 With the End of Financial Year almost upon us, it’s time to ensure that you are prepared and ready to lodge your finalisations event(s) to the ATO.

-Please note: This blog is relevant for businesses that have been reporting to ATO for Single Touch Payroll (STP) during this financial year, as well as businesses not exempt from STP reporting.
-Businesses exempt from reporting STP can refer to our EOFY Payment Summaries Guide or watch our EOFY on-demand webinar.
+With the end of the financial year almost upon us, it’s time to get prepared to lodge your finalisation events to the Australian Taxation Office (ATO).
+We’ve put together a list to support you in preparing and lodging this financial year.
+If you’re looking for a more in-depth checklist, download our EOFY checklist here Please note: This blog is relevant for businesses that have been reporting to ATO for Single Touch Payroll (STP) during this financial year, as well as businesses not exempt from STP reporting.
+Businesses exempt from reporting STP can refer to our EOFY Payment Summaries Guide.

+It’s important to do some housekeeping before a finalisation event is lodged with the ATO.
 Below are the recommended checks and reconciliations that should be completed to ensure all business and employee details are correct:

 1. Review employee details